glu10/trough/README.md

 design is where Trough gains all of its advantages over browsers and other RSS readers.
 When an article actually has you interested enough to want to see more, Trough allows you to quickly open the current link in an external browser session using a keyboard shortcut (currently Ctrl+Enter) to see a page in its entirety.

-#### When will Trough be usable?
-Core functionality is already present, but no hard date has been set for feature completion.
-But don't worry, I'll be steadily working towards it.
-The feature set is frozen and a majority of the code has already been written, so the path forward is pretty clear.
-See the TODO file for task selection if you are seeking to contribute and feel free to message me if you have any questions.

-#### When will Trough be stable?
-Let's get to feature complete first.

 ## Installing/Running